shareandcharge/sharecharge-lib.js/README.rst

 NPM Link for faster local development
 --------------------------------------------------
 Run the following command to create a symlink in the global folder for use later with other projects

 ```
 npm link
 ```

-Followed by the following to link sharecharge-contracts to the local global folder, this acts as a replacement for patch-contracts
+Followed by this command to link sharecharge-contracts to the local global folder, this acts as a replacement for patch-contracts

 ```
 npm link sharecharge-contracts
 ```

 The above order of linking must be followed otherwise linking won't work!